MatsDK/TauRPC/README.md

 }
 ```

 The `#[taurpc::procedures]` trait will generate everything necessary for handling calls and the type-generation.
-Now, you should run `pnpm tauri dev` to generate and export the TS types (the types will be exported to `node_moduldes/.taurpc`).
+Now, you should run `pnpm tauri dev` to generate and export the TS types.
+The types will by default be exported to `node_modules/.taurpc`, but you can specify an export path by doing this `#[taurpc::procedures(export_to = "../bindings.ts")]`.

 Then on the frontend install the taurpc package.